Patterns vs. Patients: Evaluating LLMs against Mental Health Professionals on Personality Disorder Diagnosis through First-Person Narratives: Introduction

+Recent revisions in DSM-5~\cite{APA2022} and ICD-11~\cite{WHO2022} have redirected attention from a distinct \textit{categorical} approach to PD to one based on transdiagnostic commonalities and their continuous variation, i.e., a \textit{dimensional}, non-exclusive approach.
 Given the prominence of the ICD and DSM frameworks, current LLMs could be biased toward a dimensional understanding of PD.
-Conversely, the ubiquity of terms like ,,borderline'' and ,,narcissism'' in everyday language---and thus in training corpora---suggests a potential counter-bias toward a categorical understanding of PD.
-Since empirical evidence does not clarify whether current LLMs lean toward a dimensional or categorical view of PD, we examined both frameworks independently.
+Conversely, the ubiquity of terms like ``borderline'' and ``narcissism'' in everyday language---and thus in training corpora---suggests a potential counter-bias toward a categorical understanding of PD.
+Since empirical evidence does not clarify whether current LLMs lean toward a dimensional or categorical view of PD, we examined both frameworks independently. \looseness=-1